-My focus hones in on authenticity and a need to engage in self-reflection rather than on a list of accomplishments or worldly recognition – the aim is to ignite creative sparks and share fresh insights into creative living.
+My focus hones in on self-reflection as a way of igniting creative sparks and sharing fresh insights into creative living.

-Beyond its capacity to inspire and motivate, exploring creativity is a way of capturing a fleeting reflection of the people who inspire me, to spread a little of their magic.
+Beyond its capacity to inspire and motivate, exploring creativity is a way of capturing a fleeting reflection of the people who inspire me, and spread a little of their magic.

 All writing by Gabrielle Sedita is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Any form of reprinting or reposting of any content published on this website, whether in its entirety or in fragments, is authorised only if a link to the author and original web page are provided.
 Copyright © 2015-18